daycartes/Longtown-Recycling/Privacy Policy for Longtown Recycling .md

 Not applicable since the Application does not collect any information automatically.

 What are my opt-out rights?
-You can easily delete the App by uninstalling the Application from your mobile device.
+You can easily delete the Application by uninstalling the Application from your mobile device.
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.

 Data Retention Policy, Managing Your Information
 This Application does not automatically collect, share nor retain any information.
-All the Apps details are only stored locally on your mobile device, within the Application private folder, following Android’s security best practices.
+All the Application's details are only stored locally on your mobile device, within the Application private folder, following Android’s security best practices.

 Children
-Our Application does not address anyone under the age of 13.
+The App is aimed at householders for their use in knowing when to recycle their waste, therefore the Application does not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from anyone under the age of 13.
 We do not use the Application to knowingly solicit data from or market to children under the age of 13.
-The App is aimed at householders for their use in knowing when to recycle their waste.

 Security
 We are concerned about safeguarding the confidentiality of your information stored locally on your mobile device.